sskanishk/search-box/README.md

 # Search Box

 This is a simple search filter build in react which show the result based matched data field.
-It is designed by keeping web accessibility in mind where user can navigate via result view using key up down key.
+It is designed by keeping web accessibility in mind where user can navigate result view using keyboard up down key.

 ## Deveopment Setup
 ```